Practice Owner, Manager, Registered Counselling Therapist & Supervisor

 Erica currently supervises Masters’ level students who work at their practice and who see clients from the practice's waiting list.
 They also supervise new therapists - RCT-Cs.
 Erica is passionate about training future and current therapists to do affirmative, informed work with the 2SLGBTQIA+ community.

-Chalace (they/them) is a queer, non-binary and poly counselling therapist who approaches therapy from a place of groundedness and play.
+Chalace (they/he) is a queer, non-binary and poly counselling therapist who approaches therapy from a place of groundedness and play.
 They are warm, curious and open to finding ways to best support their clients through on-going consent and care for their therapeutic relationships.
 Chal holds a person-centered, psychodynamic, anti-oppressive lens that encourages their clients to gently unravel parts of themselves through creative interventions, mindfulness and psycho-educational tools.
+Chalace is also comfortable with and happy to write the letters of support required for GAC and works under the WPATH 8 SoC.

 Chal has a background in drama therapy, a therapy modality that allows them to offer unique techniques to manage and improve stress, personal blocks and interpersonal patterning that no longer serves their clients.
 While remaining trauma informed and queer-centered, Chal supports clients in connecting with their subconscious through integrative practices.
 They have been practicing for almost three years and are learning new modalities and ways to decolonize their therapy practice since graduating with their Masters in Creative Arts Therapy from Concordia University in Montreal.